Medium Crochet Pumpkin Pattern

 Finishing:

-At this point you have a choice which side of your crochet pumpkin you want to show as the top and which to show as the bottom of the pumpkin.
+At this point you have a choice which side of your crochet pumpkin you want to show as the top and which to show as the bottom.
 I flipped mine over and made the starting magic ring the top of my pumpkin.

 With brown yarn, make a magic ring